Lissy Schmidt: Death

 Lissy Schmidt was killed along with Aziz Kadir Farag, her driver and bodyguard, on 3 April 1994 when a car with a driver and an armed attacker passed their vehicle and the perpetrator shot into their car.

 The Independent (UK) reported that two Iraqi men later confessed to their Iraqi Kurdish interrogators that they killed Lissy Schmidt and her driver because their family members were held captive and the Iraqi government ordered them to kill the foreigners to ensure the protection of their loved ones.
 Two men were later hanged for her murder.

 Context

 The United States accused the Iraqi government of putting prices on the killing of foreigners in the Kurdish region of northern Iraq.
 The month before Schmidt's murder, two Swedish reporters were injured after a bomb exploded in their empty car and two Czechs and two Austrians were injured by other attacks.
-Two other UN guards were injured two days after Schmidts murder.
+Two other UN guards were injured two days after Schmidt's murder.